nhrobertson/PondPi/README.md

    Flash your Raspberry Pi Pico W with MicroPython.
 Instructions can be found [here](https://micropython.org/).

 2. **Upload the Code**
-   Copy the `main.py` file to your Raspberry Pi Pico W using an IDE like Thonny.
+   Copy the `main.py` and all other files to your Raspberry Pi Pico W using an IDE like Thonny.

 3. **Connect the Hardware**
    Wire the float switch, pumps, and water fill system to the Raspberry Pi Pico W GPIO pins through the Solid State Relays.